Intrinsically chiral exciton polaritons in an atomically-thin semiconductor: Results

-We further analyse the antisymmetric polarisation behavior by calculating the $s_3 = (I^+ - I^-)/(I^+ + I^-)$ spectra for both circular polarisations ($\sigma^+$ and $\sigma^-$) of the pump (see Fig. \ref{fig4}e).
-Here, UP and LP reach values of $s_3> +0.7$ with $\sigma^-$ polarised excitation, and $s_3\approx -0.7$ for the UP and $s_3\approx +0.4$ for the LP with $\sigma^+$ polarised excitation.
-Interestingly, $s_3$ completely vanishes at large momenta, where the emitting states are mostly excitonic.
-This strong suppression of $s_3$ is likely a result of inelastic scattering processes required for relaxation (thermalisation) of excitons into the light cone .
 At $k=0$, the strong enhancement of circular polarisation is well reproduced by our model, indicating that, in addition to boosting PL intensity, diffraction also strongly enhances polarisation of the polaritons by bypassing the inelastic scattering processes.
-In combination with the contribution from the intrinsically chiral BIC, it leads to the strong antisymmetric polarisation of the UP and LP, where changing the polarisation of the pump laser triggers switching between parallel ($\uparrow\uparrow$) and anti-parallel ($\uparrow\downarrow$) spin configurations of the two polariton states (see Fig. \ref{fig1}a).
+In combination with the contribution from the intrinsically chiral BIC, it leads to the strong antisymmetric polarisation of the UP and LP, where changing the polarisation of the pump laser triggers switching between parallel and anti-parallel spin configurations of the two polariton states (see Fig. \ref{fig1}a).

 The role of the matter component (the valley exciton) in the chiral BIC-like lower polariton becomes evident when measuring the absolute intensity of its PL under circularly polarised excitation.
 We find that the quantum yield is the strongest when the spin of the valley exciton is aligned with the polarisation of the chiral BIC (see Fig. \ref{fig4}f).
 The reference spectrum produced by the uncoupled biexciton (XX) \cite{Nagler2018}, on the other hand, shows no enhancement.
-Further, the matter-component of the LP enables effective interaction with phonons, as shown in the temperature-dependent measurements (see Fig. \ref{fig4}g), where both the energy and degree of circular polarisation drop with increasing phonon energies.
-These results demonstrate that by strongly coupling chiral BIC photons with valley excitons, we successfully created an intrinsically chiral hybrid state that possesses valley physics and effectively interacts with the surrounding medium, further distinguishing our findings from previous investigations of weakly coupled excitons \cite{Zhang2022}.
+Further, the matter-component of the LP enables effective interaction with phonons, as shown in the temperature-dependent measurements (see Fig. \ref{fig4}g { and SI}), where both the energy and degree of circular polarisation drop with increasing phonon energies.
+These results demonstrate that by strongly coupling chiral BIC photons with valley excitons, we successfully created an intrinsically chiral hybrid state that possesses valley physics and effectively interacts with the surrounding medium, further distinguishing our findings from previous investigations of weakly coupled excitons \cite{Zhang2022}. { Finally, we estimate a lifetime of 500 fs for the intrinsically chiral lower polaritons based on the lifetime and power-dependent measurements presented in the SI.}